webian/bootstrap_dummy/Readme.rst

 ---------------------------------------

 While developing on its local machine, it might be interesting to override default values of the live website.
-A good example, is the domain name for instance which will be different from production.
+A good example, is the domain name for instance which will be different than the one in production.
 It can be performed by adding configuration in directory ``EXT:speciality/Configuration/Development``.

-* One can add two TypoScript files that are will be automatically loaded on the top (and will override the default configuration)
+* Two TypoScript files will be automatically loaded on the top (and will override the default configuration)

 	* ``EXT:speciality/Configuration/Development/setup.txt``
 	* ``EXT:speciality/Configuration/Development/constants.txt``

-* For configuration set by PHP, one can introduce file ``EXT:speciality/Configuration/Development/DefaultConfiguration.php`` which will also be automatically loaded.
-Just make sure, the extension "speciality" is loaded at the latest to avoid unwanted behaviour.
+* A PHP file can be introduced ``EXT:speciality/Configuration/Development/DefaultConfiguration.php`` for PHP configuration which will also be automatically loaded.
+Just make sure, the extension "speciality" is loaded at last to avoid unwanted behaviour.

 Check list for production
 ==================================